-Profile Disclosure Disclosure Level of Reporting Location of disclosure Reason for omission Explanation for the reason for omission 3.
-Report Parameters 3.1 Reporting period (e.g. fiscal/calendar year) for information provided.
-Fully 2012 3.2 Date of most recent previous report (if any).
-Fully Aug 2013 3.3 Reporting cycle (annual, biennial, etc.) Fully Annual 3.4 Contact point for questions regarding the report or its contents.
+Profile Disclosure Disclosure Level of Reporting Location of Disclosure Additional Information 3.
+Report Parameters 3.1 Reporting period (e.g., fiscal/calendar year) for information provided.
+Fully Comlete 2014 until June 2015 3.2 Date of most recent previous report (if any).
+Fully - 01.08.14 3.3 Reporting cycle (annual, biennial, etc.).
+Fully Annual 3.4 Contact point for questions regarding the report or its contents.
+Fully pp. 30-31 3.5 Process for defining report content.
 Fully p.
-36 About this report 3.5 Process for defining report content.
-Partially The core values on page 4 form the basis of this report.
+2 The core values on page 2 form the basis of this report.
 The reporting was based on the main subject areas set out in the GRI Guidelines.
-The present structure makes it possible to address specific information to key stakehold- er groups: Airlines, employ- ees, shareholders.
-Proprietary information We do not report fully on this disclosure item as the information is proprietary.
-3.6 Boundary of the report (e.g. countries, divisions, subsidiaries, leased facilities, joint ventures, and suppliers).
-See the GRI Boundary Protocol for further guidance.
+The present structure makes it possible to address specific information to key stakeholder groups: Airlines, employees, shareholders 3.6 Boundary of the report (e.g., countries, divisions, subsidiaries, leased facilities, joint ventures, suppliers).
+See GRI Boundary Protocol for further guidance.
 Fully p.
-6 3.7 State any specific limitations on the scope or boundary of the report (see completeness principle for explanation of scope).
+3 3.7 State any specific limitations on the scope or boundary of the report (see completeness principle for explanation of scope).
+Fully pp. 30-31 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organizations.
 Fully p.
-36 About this report 3.8 Basis for reporting on joint ventures, subsidiaries, leased facilities, outsourced operations, and other entities that can significantly affect comparability from period to period and/or between organisations.
-Fully p.
-6 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such re-state- ment (e.g. mergers/acquisitions, change of base years/periods, nature of business, measurement methods).
-Fully p.
-38 3.11 Significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in the report.
-Fully p.
-38 3.12 Table identifying the location of the Standard Disclosures in the report.
-Fully This detailed content index 4.
-Governance, Com mitments, and l Engagement 4.1 Governance structure of the organisation, including committees under the highest governance body responsible for specific tasks, such as setting strategy or organisational oversight.
-Partially pp. 15-16 Does not exist We do not report this information as we have been unable to gather the data.
-We will be able to report this information in 2014.
-4.2 Indicate whether the Chair of the highest governance body is also an executive officer.
-Fully Chair of the board of directors is an independent member of the B.O.D.
-4.3 For organisations that have a unitary board structure, state the number and gender of members of the highest governance body that are independent and/or non-executive members.
-Fully p.
-16 4.4 Mechanisms for shareholders and employees to provide recommendations or direction to the highest governance body.
-Fully p.
-21 Employees have the possibility to address their concerns as provided in local co-determination laws.
-4.14 List of stakeholder groups engaged by the organisation.
-Fully p.
-33 4.15 Basis for identification and selection of stakeholders with whom to engage.
-Fully p.
-33
+3 3.9 Data measurement techniques and the bases of calculations, including assumptions and techniques underlying estimations applied to the compilation of the Indicators and other information in the report.
+Explain any decisions not to apply, or to substantially diverge from, the GRI Indicator Protocols.
+Fully pp. 30-31 In general, Swissport does not diverge from the GRI Indicator Protocols 3.10 Explanation of the effect of any re-statements of information provided in earlier reports, and the reasons for such re-statement (e.g., mergers/acquisitions, change of base years/periods, nature of business, measurement methods).
+Fully pp. 30-31 3.11 Significant changes from previous reporting periods in the scope, boundary, or measurement methods applied in the report.
+Fully pp. 30-31 3.12 Table identifying the location of the Standard Disclosures in the report.
+Fully - This detailed content index 3.13 Policy and current practice with regard to seeking external assurance for the report.
+Fully - Swissport will not seek external assurance for CSR report 2015